Images from Notre Dame's season that culminated in a run to the NCAA title game

 Corrigan not only has seen his teams excel on the field and in the classroom but also in the community.
 Another piece of hardware that the `08 Irish squad received was the Trophy Award at Notre Dame's seventh annual O.S.C.A.R.S.
 (Outstanding Student-Athletes Celebrating Achievements and Recognition Showcase).
 Established by the Office of Student Welfare and Development at Notre Dame, The Trophy Award annually recognizes an athletic team that has demonstrated its commitment and dedication to the community through unparalleled community service to Notre Dame and South Bend.
 The Irish have been very active in the South Bend area, including mentorship programs at various local schools.

 Corrigan has made the student-athlete experience special for the players that have competed for him at Notre Dame.
-The program has embarked on four foreign trips since `95.
-The treks have been to such countries as Ireland, England, Wales, Czech Republic and - most recently - Japan in the summer of 2010.
+The program has embarked on five foreign trips since `95.
+The treks have been to such countries as Ireland, England, Wales, Czech Republic, Japan and - most recently - Italy in the summer of 2014.

-Another special experience for the student-athletes are networking trips to New York City.
+Another special experience for the student-athletes is the annual networking trip to New York City.
 In the fall, Corrigan takes team members from the junior and senior classes to the Big Apple to explore networking opportunities with Notre Dame alumni.
 The group has visited such places as the New York Stock Exchange, BlackRock and NASDAQ.
 Corrigan also has taken similar trips to San Francisco and Chicago.
 The San Francisco trip occurred in the fall of 2010 as the Irish were on the West Coast to play Johns Hopkins.

 Corrigan likes to provide to his players the opportunity to compete in different areas of the United States.
 In recent seasons Notre Dame has played in California, Georgia, Texas, Florida and Minnesota.